 Head downtown for big-city sports, concerts, arts, and experiences you can only find in Toronto.

-With its immediate proximity to the Waterfront, Financial District, Entertainment District and Old Town, South Core is the perfect home base for further exploring, but there’s soooooo much going on here, too.
-Try these eight quintessentially Toronto adventures this winter.
+With its immediate proximity to the Waterfront, Financial District, Entertainment District and Old Town, South Core is the perfect home base for further exploring.
+Try these eight quintessentially Toronto adventures in the South Core neighbourhood.

 Catch a big-ticket concert

 Nothing can compare to belting out the lyrics to your favourite song from your favourite artist surrounded by like-minded fans.
-Scotiabank Arena has a big-ticket lineup of winter concerts and other shows.
+Scotiabank Arena has a big-ticket lineup of concerts and other shows.

 Cheer for the home teams

 One of the last joy-filled collective memories Torontonians shared was the night the Raptors won the 2019 NBA championship.
 That pride carried through the following seasons and still to this day.
-If you're in town this winter, don't miss the crowd energy during a Raptors (or Leafs!) game at Scotiabank Arena.
+If you’re in town, don’t miss the crowd energy during a Raptors (or Leafs!) game at Scotiabank Arena.

 After all, there’s nothing quite like replacing your winter gloves with a foam finger and a puffy jacket with a team jersey to forget the chill for a few hours.